Investment needed to create suitable places where children can play safely.

-A growing litigious society has been seen as reason for the decline in the number of playgrounds for children.
+A growing litigious society has been seen as a reason for the decline in the number of playgrounds for children.

-'Súgradh' is an organisation established to promote play and better play facilities in our communities.
+'Súgradh' is an organisation established to promote play and better facilities in our communities.
 Richard Webb of Súgradh talks about the problems that the culture of legal claims has created for the development of public play areas.

 The safe secure environment means insurance claims can be avoided.